Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 where $\mathcal{U}(\mathcal{W}) = i \omega \Big[ \partial_\alpha(\alpha\mathcal{W}) - \partial_{\alpha^*} (\alpha^*\mathcal{W})\Big]$ is a differential operator associated with the unitary part of~\eqref{PhaseSpace_M_single_mode} and

 is a complex-valued phase-space current associated with the irreversible part of the dynamics.
 Eq.~\eqref{PhaseSpace_FPWigner} can be viewed as a continuity equation in quantum phase space, where the changes in $\mathcal{W}$ stem from gradients of unitary and irreversible currents.
-In particular, the current $J$ vanishes if and only if $\mathcal{W}$ is a thermal state with occupation $\bar{n}$; viz.,

-The entire RHS of~\eqref{PhaseSpace_FPWigner} vanishes for such a thermal state; but the fact that the individual currents vanish is a stronger statement, which in classical systems is usually attributed to detailed balance.
-It also provides an alternative interpretation for the thermal equilibrium state, as being that unique state for which no quasiprobability currents flow.
+In particular, the current $J$ vanishes if and only if $\mathcal{W}$ is a thermal state with occupation $\bar{n}$, that is for $\mathcal{W}_\text{eq} = e^{-\frac{|\alpha|^2}{\bar{n}+1/2}}/[{\pi (\bar{n}+1/2)}]$.
+While Eq.~\eqref{PhaseSpace_FPWigner} vanishes for such a thermal state, the fact that the individual currents vanish is a stronger statement, which in classical systems is usually attributed to detailed balance.
+It also provides an alternative interpretation for the thermal equilibrium state, as being the unique state for which no quasiprobability currents flow.

 The problem can be equivalently expressed as a Fokker-Planck equation for the Husimi function.
 The equation will have the exact same form as~\eqref{PhaseSpace_FPWigner}, with small modifications.
 For the choice of Hamiltonian in~\eqref{PhaseSpace_M_single_mode}, the unitary part turns out to be same with $\mathcal{W}$ replaced by $\mathcal{Q}$.
 But this is a coincidence of this simple Hamiltonian, as the unitary parts in general may differ significantly.
 The shape of the irreversible currents $J(Q)$ will look exactly like Eq.~\eqref{PhaseSpace_J_def}, except that $\bar{n}+1/2$ is replaced by $\bar{n}+1$.
-This reflects the additional vacuum fluctuations that naturally appear in the Husimi function, similar to what was found in~\eqref{PhaseSpace_Husimi_gaussian}.
+This reflects the additional vacuum fluctuations that naturally appear in the Husimi function, similar to what was found in Eq.~\eqref{PhaseSpace_Husimi_gaussian}.